teachyourselfcoding/tp/docs/UserGuide.md

 * `display /date 2020/10/12-2020/12/12`
 * `display /date 2020/10/12-2021/01/12`

+###Edit a parameter of a task
+Edit the parameter(description, date, frequency, modulecode, time, tasktype) of a certain task
+Format: edit taskname /date DATE /type of property being changed/value of new property

+*Example of Usage
+* edit v1.0 /date 2021/04/12 /description /v2.0
+* edit v1.0 /date 2021/04/12 /date /2021/02/01

+###Delete all tasks of a description
+Delete every task that fits the description regardless of date
+Format: delete taskname

+Example of Usage
+* delete v1.0

+###Delete all tasks of a description
+Delete every task that fits the description on that particular date
+Format: display /date DATE
+* The DATE must be in YYYY/MM/DD

+Example of Usage
+* delete v1.0 /date 2020/01/12

 ###Adding a module: ```module```
 Adds a module into the module manager if it hasn't exist.